cakcora/ScaledGNN/README.md

 **V1.txt** contains the distinct Twitter IDs that are followed by at least one US Congress member, who follows at most **2000** Twitter users.

 ## WebScraping
 An R script that scrapes [data from an HTML table](https://pressgallery.house.gov/member-data/members-official-twitter-handles) using the rvest package.
-This table contains the names of the US congress members, their twitter handles and the party they belong to.
+This table contains the names of the US congress members, their twitter handles, state/district and the party they belong to.

 ## TwitterDataProject